Dog-Friendly Gingerbread Biscuits

 Mix all ingredients together, adding water gradually until you get a soft dough.

-Roll out the dough and cut out cookies using a cookie cutter of your choice.
+Roll out the dough and cut out biscuits using a cookie cutter of your choice.

 Place on a baking tray lined with baking paper.

-Bake for 20–25 minutes → this will keep them soft.
+Bake for 20–25 minutes – this keeps them lovely and soft.

 Leave to cool completely.